turingschool/front-end-curriculum/lessons/module-1/html-fundamentals.md

 In this case, the `<a>` tag needs to know which url it should be linked to.
 We use the `href` attribute to set the links destination. `href` is an abbreviation for "hypertext reference."

 <section class="call-to-action">
-### Turn & Talk
+### Stop & Reflect

 - What are HTML attributes?
-- Which attributes have you seen used before, and what was the purpose of each of those?
+- Why are HTML attributes useful?
 </section>

 ## Thinking Bigger Picture